The Alberta Order of Excellence Council considers the nominations of candidates to the Alberta Order of Excellence.

-Lois and Doug Mitchell maintain a home in Calgary where Doug serves as National Co-Chair with Borden Ladner Gervais LLP.
-Their family includes four children and spouses: Shelley (Mike Boehm), Steven (Barb), Scott (Annette) and Sue Ann, and seven grandchildren: Spencer, Shelby, Sasha, Shannon, Jake, Rhyan and Bo.
+His Honour, Doug Mitchell currently serves as National Co-Chair with Borden Ladner Gervais LLP.
+Their Honours’ family includes four children and spouses: Shelley (Mike Boehm), Steven (Barb), Scott (Annette) and Sue Ann, and seven grandchildren: Spencer, Shelby, Sasha, Shannon, Jake, Rhyan and Bo.

-Andy Sims has practiced law in Edmonton ever since his 1974 graduation from the University of Alberta.
-The focus of his practice has been arbitration and mediation in labour relations matters plus administrative law, primarily acting for quasi-judicial tribunals.
+Andy Sims has practiced law in Edmonton since graduating from the University of Alberta in 1974.
+His practice focuses on arbitration and mediation in labour relations matters plus administrative law for quasi-judicial tribunals.

-Between 1985 and 1994, Mr. Sims served as the full-time Chair of the Alberta Labour Relations Board and in 1992 took on added responsibilities as Chair of the Alberta Public Service Employee Relations Board.
-He served a further 21 years as a part-time Vice Chair.
-He served three years as a Vice Chair of the Canadian Industrial Relations Board.
+Andy served as the full-time Chair of the Alberta Labour Relations Board for 9 years, with a further 21 years as a part-time Vice Chair.
+He also served three years as a Vice Chair with the Canadian Industrial Relations Board.

-He has undertaken several major legislative or tribunal review projects, on behalf of both the Alberta and Federal Governments.
-In 1995, he was appointed to chair a Task Force to review Part 1 of the Canada Labour Code, culminating in the report “Seeking a Balance” and amendments to the Code.
-Andy was a member of the 1997 Advisory Committee on the Changing Workplace, under the Chairmanship of the Federal Minister of Labour.
-Until 2014, he sat on the Federal Minister of Labour’s Advisory Council on Workplace and Labour Affairs.
+He has undertaken major legislative or tribunal review projects, on behalf of both the Alberta and Federal Governments.
+In 1995, he chaired a Task Force to review Part 1 of the Canada Labour Code.
+Major reviews for the Government of Alberta have dealt with WCB Appeals, Construction and Post-Secondary Labour Relations and Labour Code reforms.

-He provides administrative law counsel to a variety of administrative boards and tribunals and has appeared frequently before the Alberta Courts as well as the Supreme Court of Canada on their behalf.
-Volunteer and professional activities have including serving as a member and Vice Chair of the Alberta Law Reform Institute for 9 years, a sessional instructor at the University of Alberta Law School for 14 years, and as a board member of both the Canadian Institute for the Administration of Justice and the Council of Canadian Administrative Tribunals.
+Volunteer and professional activities have included serving as a member of the Alberta Law Reform Institute for 9 years, a sessional instructor at the University of Alberta Law School for 14 years and as a board member of both the Canadian Institute for the Administration of Justice and the Council of Canadian Administrative Tribunals.

-Mr. Sims was designated Queen’s Counsel in 1990.
-In 1994 he was invited to deliver the H.D.
-Woods Memorial Lecture for the Canadian Industrial Relations Society.
-In 1992 he was admitted to membership in the National Academy of Arbitrators.
-He is also a member of the Arbitrators Association of British Columbia.
-In 2005, he received the Alberta Centennial Medal and in 2011 he received the University of Toronto’s Bora Laskin Award for his “outstanding contribution to Canadian labour law”.
+Andy was designated Queen’s Counsel in 1990.
+He is a member of the National Academy of Arbitrators.
+He received the Alberta Centennial Medal and the University of Toronto’s Bora Laskin Award for his “outstanding contribution to Canadian labour law.”

-Mr. Sims has lived in Edmonton since 1970 and continues to maintain an active arbitration and mediation practice across Canada.
-He has two sons, Peter, an Instructor teaching at the London School of Economics, and David, a Criminal Lawyer with Royal and Co. in Edmonton.
+Andy has lived in Edmonton since 1970.
+He has two sons, Peter, an instructor teaching at the London School of Economics, and David, a criminal lawyer with Royal and Co. in Edmonton.